-[USA Note: Struck wording is redundant from previous section and unnecessary] Various limits have been proposed for absolute maximum levels for the electric and magnetic field strengths for inductive applications operating over short ranges and at implied, though not specified, low power levels.
-There are proposals to adapt or extend these limits to medium/high power inductive power transfer applications such as WPT-EV, which will operate at powers of the order of tens to hundreds of kW.
-However, it is clear from the studies conducted that adherence to these field strength limits will not offer adequate protection to radio services.

-Amateur frequency bands from 472 kHz upwards are potentially affected by harmonic radiation from WPT-EV operating at 79-90 kHz and possibly from WPT-EV operating at 20 kHz and 60 kHz.
+[USA Note: Struck wording is redundant from previous section and unnecessary] Amateur frequency bands from 472 kHz upwards are potentially affected by harmonic radiation from WPT-EV operating at 79-90 kHz and possibly from WPT-EV operating at 20 kHz and 60 kHz.

-Report ITU-R SM.2303 states that interference to amateur services was not studied.
-Subsequent papers submitted to ITU-R have confirmed that the harmonic radiated emissions limits, as defined by ITU-R and/or CISPR for other inductive devices, fall well short of providing adequate protection from harmful interference to amateur services from WPT-EV in this frequency range.

-Protection levels for the amateur service, which are set out in Recommendations ITU-R F.240 and ITU-R M.1044 and used in the studies in Annex 10, can been used to guide the development of appropriate harmonic radiation limits.
-Issues of wideband noise from WPT-EV systems has not been studied, but the developed protection requirements are also applicable to such radiation.
+Protection levels for the amateur service, which are set out in Recommendations ITU-R F.240 and ITU-R M.1044 and used in the studies in Annex 10, can be used to guide the development of appropriate harmonic radiation limits.
+Annex 12 also contains an impact study of WPT-EV harmonic emissions emanating from a system following SDO requirements in the 79-90 kHz band.
+Impact is dependent on distance, antenna type, and other factors.
+Issues of wideband noise from WPT-EV systems has not been studied, but the developed protection requirements are also applicable to such radiation, which may also be common to typical power electronics such as switch-mode power supplies, and are not harmonically related to WPT-EV specifically.

 The likely separation distance from systems operating at 20 and 60 kHz is likely to provide reasonable protection from harmonic radiated emissions from the WPT-EV systems, although this remains to be validated.

-The high duty cycle of 79-90 kHz WPT-EV systems, their planned location close to or inside dwellings (and therefore close to amateur service antennas), and their anticipated deployment density show that harmonic radiated emissions from WPT-EV systems in this frequency range will need to be carefully controlled if harmful interference is to be avoided.
-Specifically, the adoption of radiated emission limits from inductive device limits for other applications and devices would not provide the level of protection required.
-Harmful interference to the amateur service will be inevitable if WPT-EV systems operate at or near those limits.
+The high duty cycle of 79-90 kHz WPT-EV systems, their planned location close to or inside dwellings (and therefore close to amateur service antennas), and their anticipated deployment density show that harmonic radiated emissions from WPT-EV systems in this frequency range might need to be controlled if harmful interference is to be avoided.
+Specifically, the adoption of radiated emission limits from inductive device limits for other applications and devices by themselves might not provide the level of protection required.
+See Annex 12 for further details.

-The study in Annex 10 models the protection necessary for the amateur service and shows the need for significantly tighter limits for WPT-EV.
-The radiated emission limit required to provide appropriate protection is:
+The study in Annex 10 models the protection necessary for the amateur service.